RiemaLabs/modular-indexer-committee/README.md

 ### Setting Up `database` Configuration
 The database section requires connection details to the OPI database.
 If you're running an OPI full node, ensure to provide the correct details as follows:
-- `host`: The IP address or hostname of the machine where database is running.
+- `host`: The IP address or hostname of the machine where a database is running.
 - `user`: The username for accessing the database.
 - `password`: The password associated with the above user account.
 - `dbname`: The name of the database you're connecting to.